ofrank123/Zarodenk_Lisp/README.md

 # Zarodenk_Lisp
 ![Alt logo](img/LogoColorPNG.png "logo")

-## Demo Launch Instructions
-1. Clone the repository
-2. Type `./demo.sh` in the command line to run the demo file

 ## Any ZLisp File Instructions
 1. Clone the repository
 2. Use `./zlisp <filename>` to evaluate a file.
 Examples provided in the ZLispExamples file